 The ultimate aim of this project was to inform and guide the future governance and improved functioning of urban tourism destinations by developing a better understanding of the tourist in such settings.
 Project was conducted in Sydney and Canberra.

-Deborah's research interests are in tourists spatial behaviour, sustainable tourism management, urban precincts, tourism planning, tourism sustainability, crowd control and festival and event impacts including inscope expenditure studies and the legaces of busines events.
+Deborah's research interests are in business event impacts and expendture studies, tourists spatial behaviour, sustainable tourism management, urban precincts, tourism planning, tourism sustainability, and crowd control.

 Deborah is an Associate Professor and Director (Postgaduate Research) UTS Business School